 "I have been in the patent business for over 50 years.
 I have seen a number of inventions which had the potential to, and then did, change the world.
 The IP protecting the Proof of Trust has that potential.
 It will bring to the world what it needs - greater integrity and trust in so much of what we do.
 It is good news for the honest but bad for the corrupt."Sir Robin Jacob, Hugh Laddie Professor of Intellectual Property Law, University College London

-Our vision is to be the preferred provider of dispute resolution across the global commercial and government sectors.
+Based in Ireland, our vision is to be the preferred provider of dispute resolution across the global commercial and government sectors.

 Resolving disputes, whether contractual or not, can quickly drain time, energy, and resources.
 This can lead to plummeting levels of productivity, gross inefficiency, and costs that quickly spiral out of control.